himerus/omega/starterkits/default/sass/README.txt

         styleguide should be completely styled.

     *   _layout.scss
-        The layout of the regions (usually, but not necessarily Drupal regions) components will be added to.
+        The layout of the major regions (usually, but not necessarily Drupal regions) that components will be added to.

     *   _components.scss
         Imports more partials that contain full components and their